 When you purchase new clothes, do your homework first and make sure to buy from sustainable brands.
 One of the best ways to check if a brand is sustainable is if it is a “Certified B Corp.”

 These are corporations that have met the highest standards of inclusivity and sustainability.
 Popular fashion brands that have achieved B Corp status include Athleta and Patagonia.
+You might also check out minimalist clothing brands.

 Get inspiration from slow fashion blogs and YouTube channels